abdulqadir100/be_zen/README.md

 Brownie Points:  Use graphs to depict this data.
 Use of Cloud Services : google colab was used
 Guidelines:
-Please commit often and with good commit messages.
+"Please commit often and with good commit messages.
 This will allow us to see how you've approached the problem.
-Don't worry about changing things around often.
+Don't worry about changing things around often."
 Don’t hesitate to ask any questions if you’re uncertain about the task or anything else is unclear.
 Some hints: The number of records is large, simply looping over the data is not the solution.
 Use libraries like Pandas or PySpark to process the data.
 Please submit github link of your assignment after 2 days of sharing the assignment.